Man shoots and kills wife, then himself outside Memphis grocery store

-NASHVILLE, Tenn.
-(Reuters) - A man shot and killed his wife outside a Memphis grocery store early on Wednesday morning before killing himself, police said.
+NASHVILLE, Tenn., March 25 (Reuters) - A man shot and killed his wife outside a Memphis grocery store early on Wednesday morning before killing himself, police said.

 The woman, an employee of the Kroger store, had just arrived at work in her car at about 5:40 a.m. local time when her husband drove up in an SUV and rammed it into his wife’s car, said Memphis Police Sergeant Alyssa Macon-Moore.